psathyrella/partis/manual.md

 #### Text output and logging

-to properly display the ansi color codes which are liberally sprinkled throughout std output:
+to properly display the ansi color codes in stdout:
-  - less -r
+  - less -RS (S disables line wrapping)
   - M-x display-ansi-colors (emacs)
   - should already work in bash